apache/nuttx/drivers/README.txt

 Subdirectories of this directory:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+analog/
+	This directory holds implementations of analog device drivers.
+    This includes drivers for Analog to Digital Conversion (ADC) as well as drivers for Digital to Analog Conversion (DAC).
+	See include/nuttx/analog/*.h for registration information.

 bch/
 	Contains logic that may be used to convert a block driver into a character driver.
 This is the complementary conversion as that performed by loop.c.
 See include/nuttx/fs.h for registration information.

+analog/
+	This directory holds implementations of input device drivers.
+    This includes such things as touchscreen and keypad drivers.
+	See include/nuttx/input/*.h for registration information.

 lcd/
 	Drivers for parallel and serial LCD and OLED type devices.
 These